-This is one part in our series of articles about reasons why those with a concealed carry permit stop carrying concealed.
+This is one part of our series of articles about reasons those with a concealed carry permit stop carrying concealed.
 Please visit this introductory post to learn more about this series of articles.
 Every Day Carry (EDC) is a habit we think is important for those who've decided to carry a firearm as a defensive tool.

-As humans we are naturally creatures of habit.
+As humans, we are natural creatures of habit.
 The mind and body both thrive in repetition.
-Building habits and breaking habits can be difficult but this article is designed to help someone who has either never developed the habit of carrying concealed or has fallen out of the habit.
+Building habits and breaking habits can be difficult, but I'm writing this article to help someone who has either never developed the habit of carrying concealed or has fallen out of the habit.

 As well-intentioned as you may be, carrying a concealed firearm may not be a part of your everyday lifestyle.
 And make no mistake, it is a lifestyle.
 For some, it's a big change in lifestyle.

-If you want to establish the habit of carrying concealed you must first understand how habits are formed and broken.
-All habits consist of 3 key parts: The Cue, The Routine, and The Reward.
+If you want to establish the habit of carrying concealed, you must first understand how we form habits and how to break one.
+All habits comprise 3 key parts: The Cue, The Routine, and The Reward.

-In the case of carrying a concealed firearm, common cues might include getting dressed in the morning, walking past the gun safe, seeing the gun safe, or other things that we do in the course of preparing ourselves for the day that trigger a sub-conscious thought or desire.
+With carrying a concealed firearm, common cues might include getting dressed in the morning, walking past the gun safe, seeing the gun safe, or other things that we do while preparing ourselves for the day that trigger a sub-conscious thought or desire.

 The Routine is the actual action that we take and the part of the habit most of us think of.
-In the case of carrying your concealed firearm the routine is the actual holstering of the weapon on your body or in your concealment system.
+With carrying your concealed firearm the routine is the actual holstering of the weapon on your body or in your concealment system.

 The Reward is the reaction that the routine triggers.
 This is often a feeling, physical or emotional, that we crave from practicing the routine.
-In the case of the concealed firearm, the reward may be the physical feeling of the firearm on your body or the peace of mind of knowing that you are better prepared for deadly threats.
+With EDC, the reward may be the physical feeling of the firearm on your body or the peace of mind of knowing that you are better prepared for deadly threats.

 This feeling of reward often creates a feeling of nakedness when you don't have your gun on after you've reached a certain point.

-With that clarity please consider some of the following tips and adapt them for your own situation:
+With that clarity, please consider some of the following tips and adapt them to your own situation:

-- The most critical part of creating or recreating your concealed carry habit is establishing a strong cue that will trigger, or serve to remind you to arm yourself.
+- The most critical part of creating or recreating your concealed carry habit is establishing a strong cue that will trigger or remind you to arm yourself.
 Potential cues may include:

 - Putting the gun safe somewhere in the bedroom where you will look at it and or touch it during your dressing routine.

-- As you grab the firearm and slip it into the holster create a specific routine of actions in this process as well.
-This may include performing an inspection on the firearm before loading the magazine or other very specific steps, such as a press check, that form a simple process out of arming yourself.
+- As you grab the firearm and slip it into the holster, create a specific routine of actions in this process as well.
+This may include performing an inspection on the firearm or optic before loading the magazine or other very specific steps, such as a press check, that form a simple process out of arming yourself.

 Leave your thoughts in the comments below.